 Every year, Plum Village welcomes thousands of meditation practitioners from all around the world who come to experience the art of mindful communal living.
 Over 40 nationalities are often represented at the festive four-week annual Summer Opening Retreat which offers special programs for children and teenagers.

 In addition to Spring and Autumn retreat seasons, where visitors are welcome to stay for a week or more, Plum Village also offers special mindfulness retreats for French speakers, teachers, and young people.
-The annual 3-month Winter Retreat, which is open to lay people as well as monastics, attracts hundreds of practitioners who come to deepen their practice of mindfulness and live simply and harmoniously in community for ninety consecutive days.
+The annual 3-month Rains Retreat, which is open to lay people people who are not monastics as well as monastics, attracts hundreds of practitioners who come to deepen their practice of mindfulness and live simply and harmoniously in community for ninety consecutive days.

-The Upper Hamlet of Plum Village has an internship program for youth service, and recently opened an organic “Happy Farm,” where year-long resident farmers combine ecology and mindfulness as they cultivate vegetables for the community’s vegan meals.
+The Hamlets of Plum Village has a volunteer programme for youth service, and have opened an organic “Happy Farms,” where year-long resident farmers combine ecology and mindfulness as they cultivate vegetables for the community’s vegan meals.

-When he is not travelling, Thich Nhat Hanh lives at Plum Village, where he writes, teaches, gardens and guides his global community.
+Before recently returning to his native Vietnam, Thich Nhat Hanh lived at Plum Village when he was not travelling.
+Whilst in Plum Village he wrote, taught, gardened and guided his global community.
 Many of the trails around the hills and fields of Plum Village have become legendary paths of walking meditation for Thich Nhat Hanh and his community.

 Today there are a further eight monastic practice centers in the Plum Village tradition in Europe, the USA and Asia, all founded by Thich Nhat Hanh himself.